julianobrasil/simplestaking/README.md

 # A11y

-I've chosen not to add aria attributes to the templates for two reasons: (a) it wasn's asked two and, (b) it won't add any information regarding my knowledge of angular.
+I've chosen not to add aria attributes to the templates for two reasons: (a) it wasn's asked to and, (b) it won't add any information regarding my knowledge of angular.

 # What was hard to do